santinic/unvibe/README.md

 random_spread = 4       # How many random tries to make before selecting the best move. max_depth = 8           # Maximum depth of the search tree.
 max_temperature = 0.3   # Picks random temperatures up to this value.
 # Some models perform better at lower temps, in general
 # Higher temperature = more exploration

-# Cache may help save some money/time when re-running the same unit-tests.
-# If you don't want to use cache, comment out this section.
-[cache]
-provider = "redis"
-host = "localhost"
-port = 6379
-password = ""
-db = 0
-expire = 604800

 ```

 ## Research